magento/merchdocs/src/customers/account-company-create.md

       - **Middle Name/Initial**
       - **Suffix**

-   - If the information is available, complete the remaining fields to describe the Company Admin:
+   - If the information is available, complete the remaining fields to describe the company administrator:

       - **Job Title**
       - **Gender**